vishruthb/seek/README.md

 AI-powered web search from your terminal.
 Fast, keyboard-driven, and lightweight.

-`seek` is for the moment when you are coding, need a grounded answer, and do not want to leave the terminal.
-It uses Tavily for fresh web results and either Ollama or an OpenAI-compatible backend for the answer layer.
+`seek` is for the moment when you're coding, need a grounded answer, and don't wantto leave the terminal.
+It uses Tavily for quick web search and either Ollama or an OpenAI-compatible backend to generate summaries to answer your question.

 ## Install